byifti/Obsidian-quick-capture-ahk/README.md

 # Installation

-1) Download the script.ahk file from my repo
+1) Download the ObsidianQuickCapture.ahk file from my repo
 2) Download dependencies ([AutoHotkey v2.0](https://www.autohotkey.com/))
 3) Press windows + r
 4) Type shell:startup and enter
-5) Put the script.ahk in that folder *(So that it turns on in startup)*
+5) Put the ObsidianQuickCapture.ahk in that folder *(So that it turns on in startup)*
 6) Configure it by following the steps below
 7) Click it *(You only need to click it for the first time.
-If it doesn't work, then try reloading the script from your system tray)*
+If it doesn't work then try reloading the script from your system tray)*